marcelocra/devmagic/docs/blog-over-engineering-gpt5-story.md

 **The pattern I've noticed:**

-1. You describe a problem
+1. You describe a problem.
+We know that the quality and complexity of the AI's suggestions depend heavily on our prompt.
-2. AI generates a sophisticated solution
+1. AI generates a sophisticated solution, which might be because of a bad prompt or not.
-3. The solution is technically correct and thorough
+1. The solution is technically correct and thorough, but might be over-engineered.
-4. It's also 10x more complex than necessary
-5. You implement it because "the AI knows best"
+1. We implement it because "the AI knows best".
-6. You spend days building and debugging
+1. We spend days understanding, building and debugging.
-7. You realize a one-liner would have worked
+1. We realize a one-liner would have worked.
+1. We blame the AI and hop the next train.

 ## How to Avoid This

-1. **Always ask "What's the simplest thing that could work?"** before implementing AI suggestions
+1. **Always asking ourselves "What's the simplest thing that could work?"** before implementing AI suggestions.
+Ideally, before even asking anything.
-2. **Trust your instincts** when something feels overcomplicated
+1. **Trust our instincts** when something feels overcomplicated.
+Asking a simple question to the AI might help confirm our doubts, like in my case.
-3. **Sleep on architectural suggestions** - if it still seems reasonable tomorrow, maybe proceed
+1. **Sleep on architectural suggestions** if we can, also known as "hammock driven development" (great video by Rich Hickey, btw).
-4. **Remember: the best code is code you don't write**
+1. **Keep in mind that the best code is code we don't write.** Cliché but so true.
+Less code means less bugs, less maintenance, less cognitive load.
-5. **AI doesn't know your context** - it doesn't know this is a solo project, or that you value simplicity, or that "good enough" is often good enough
+1. **AI doesn't know our context.** In my case, it doesn't know this is a solo project, or that I value simplicity (yep, should be in my instructions), or that "good enough" is often good enough.

 ## The Quote

-> "The AI gave me a Ferrari when I needed a bicycle.
-I chose the bicycle."

-The Ferrari would have been impressive.
-It would have handled edge cases I'll never encounter.
-It would have been "production-ready" for a scale I'll never reach.
+> "Simplicity is prerequisite for reliability." — Edsger W. Dijkstra

-But the bicycle gets me where I need to go, and I can actually maintain it.
+When an AI suggests a Ferrari, remember: you probably need a bicycle.
+The bicycle gets you where you need to go, and you can actually maintain it.

 ## Related